Hobbies and interests

 WinnerBio

-I’m an incoming sophomore at Morehouse College majoring in Accounting.
+I’m an incoming junior at Morehouse College majoring in Accounting.
 As a first-generation college student and the valedictorian of my high school, I’m driven by a deep passion to uplift my family and community.
 I believe in using my education not only to build a successful future for myself, but to create opportunities for others along the way.

 Education